AndyK888/AmazonApp2/README.md

 - Updated webpack configuration in Next.js to properly handle CSS modules from different sources
 - Implemented `safeStyles` pattern across components for better error resilience
 - Fixed CSS parsing issues with third-party libraries like Handsontable
+- Added comprehensive CSS documentation in [CSS_BEST_PRACTICES.md](amazon-app/docs/CSS_BEST_PRACTICES.md)

 Please see [TROUBLESHOOTING.md](amazon-app/TROUBLESHOOTING.md) for more details about how CSS issues are handled.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.